aaditmshah/augment/README.md

 1. The [immediately-invoked function expression](http://benalman.com/news/2010/11/immediately-invoked-function-expression/ "Ben Alman &raquo; Immediately-Invoked Function Expression (IIFE)") is replaced with a call to `Object.augment` passing the anonymous _class body_ function as an argument.
 2. `Rectangle.prototype` is replaced with the `this` pointer.
 Hence the verbose `Rectangle.prototype.area` becomes `this.area` which is more descriptive.
+3. The `constructor` is defined on `this` instead of being returned.

 Beside that everything else remains the same.